 Withdrawal Speed and Funding#

 IC Markets processes withdrawals within 1–3 business days internally, with total arrival depending on the method.
-This is industry-standard but noticeably slower than Exness's instant-withdrawal marketing claim — and in practice, the difference is real, not just headline.
+This is industry-standard but noticeably slower than Exness's automated-withdrawal positioning — and in practice, the difference is real, not just headline.

 For active traders who cycle capital frequently or for retail users who value psychological certainty of quick access to funds, Exness's withdrawal speed is a genuine operational advantage.
 For traders who deposit once and withdraw occasionally, the difference is a minor convenience rather than a decision driver.